Sautéed Shrimp

 tossing raw shrimp with seasoning in mixing bowl for an easy shrimp recipe

+First tip in making perfectly cooked shrimp is preheating your skillet!
 Searing meat, poultry, seafood, or any other type of food requires using a very hot pan.
-Place a dry, empty skillet over medium-high heat for 3-5 minutes before you add anything to it.
-(Different stoves will take different amount of time to heat the pan.)
+Place a dry, empty skillet over medium-high heat for a few minutes before you add anything to it.
+If you add butter or oil to soon, it will start to burn.
+(Remember that different stoves will take different amount of time to heat the pan.)

-Add butter before you flip the shrimp.
+Now is the time to add butter and then flip the shrimp.
 If you add it too soon, the butter could over-brown and even burn.

-Flip each shrimp onto the other side and let them cook another minute or two, until opaque on that side.
+Flip each shrimp onto the other side and let them cook another minute or two (again don’t touch), until opaque throughout.
 Take them out as soon as shrimp are done.

 shrimp cooking in skillet with oil

-NOTE: To prevent them from over cooking and becoming rubbery, remove the sautéed shrimp from the pan immediately after cooking.
+Expert tip: To prevent them from over cooking and becoming rubbery, remove the sautéed shrimp from the pan immediately after cooking.
+As long as they stay in the hot pan, shrimp will continue to cook.

 tail-on shrimp sauteeing in skillet